kunnu120/FitX/README.md

         $ sudo yum install zlib.i686 ncurses-libs.i686 bzip2-libs.i686

 ### Setup ###
-    - (Phone) Download the apk and copy to your phone, then install
-    - (Android Studio) Open the project folder, Download the Pixel 3XL Android Virtual Device
+    - N/A
 ### Running ###
-    - Run the app with the Pixel 3XL AVD
+    -
+    -
+    -
 ### Deployment ###
     - Our user database will be supported by a google firebase backend.
 This firebase backend will allow for easy internet redeployment     if necessary
 #### Phone Installation ####
     - To run FitX on a mobile device a user must connect via  USB cable and click "Run" on Android studio.
 For this to happen the users phone must be in Developer mode